Legislature has a chance to fix Washington state’s broken education-funding system

 If they can overcome the Legislature’s usual dithering, posturing and partisan bickering, they will be the leaders who finally fix the state’s biggest problem: it’s terribly underfunded and inequitable public schools.

-With investments come the opportunity to improve schools’ efficiency and outcomes.
-Improvements must be made along with funding adjustments — the public must be assured its money will be well spent.”
+With investments come the opportunity to improve schools’ efficiency and outcomes.”

 Although policymakers have spent years working on this problem and are nearly done — really, they’re within yards of a touchdown — the incoming Legislature and Gov. Jay Inslee should be the ones to make this historic step.